Originally posted on 7 August 2023, updated 7 January 2025

 While many can be bought, used, and disposed of with no fire issue, they can be volatile, reacting badly to crushing, puncturing or immersion in water.

+The risk with vape pens is linked to the Lithium-ion battery inside it.
 Many will have heard of the risk of fire with e-cars, bikes and scooters (even phones when they overheat!) however are unaware of the link to vape pens.
-The 138m single use vapes mentioned earlier contain enough lithium for around 1,200 electric vehicle batteries!
+The 138m single-use vapes mentioned earlier contain enough lithium for around 1,200 electric vehicle batteries!

 In 2021, the London Fire Brigade attended 104 fires involving Lithium-ion batteries however this year they’ve attended an e-bike or e-scooter fire once every two days on average!